apollographql/runtime-testing-framework/docs/src/cookbook.md

 ```

 **Discussion**: The variants returned by `rtf expand-matrix` are computed using the Test Plan as it
 is written.
-Specifying additional matrix dimensions via the `--values` flag on `rtf run` will alter
+Specifying additional matrix dimensions via the `--vars` flag on `rtf run` will alter
 the number of variants which in turn may result in a previously valid `variant_names` template
 becoming invalid if it now produces non-unique names.